w3th4nds/Pico-CTF-Practice/Cryptography/README.md

 ```

 The challenge suggests it uses a lot of substitutions to encrypt the message.
 Suppose it's monoalphabetic, we use this [site](https://www.dcode.fr/monoalphabetic-substitution) to decrypt it.

+### interencdec

+Download the file, double `base64` decode it and then perform `ROT-19` to the string to get the flag.